 A lot has happened since I began building this website.
 Here is an update...

 Three weeks after I got a rudimentary website running, the hard drive in my computer died leaving me 'puterless while a friend replaced the drive.
-I got a surprise when he returned it to me - It uses Linux, which is very different from Windows.
-Definitely has a learning curve.
-I'm still learning how it works and probably will be for a while.

 Another week later my printer printed its last page, may it rest in pieces.
 I've found a new printer which has great scanning ability.
 That should be very useful for uploading images of new small paintings to the website.